We are pleased to be associated with the Institutions and Companies listed below.

 The BTC is now managed by Wenta Innovation, and seeks to inspire innovation by providing office and conference accommodation, business support, events and workshops.

 A major international supplier of secure communications, satellites and space equipment, EADS Astrium, Stevenage was also part of the HBIC venture to support technical innovation and business development in Hertfordshire.
+The company is now part of the Airbus Group.

 Part of the previous Government's strategy to support and grow businesses, EEDA was the East of England Development Agency.
 EEDA helped Sci-Tech Systems by providing a Proof of Concept grant, enabling POB to move into the Leisure Diver market.
 Read EEDA magazine Source's article "Creating the Conditions for Innovation" featuring Sci-Tech Systems on pages 16-17.
 EEDA closed in 2012 and was replaced by a Local Enterprise Partnership (LEP), in line with current government policy.